-a) Specification/Policy Based Approaches: Early work by Ko et al. [25] proposed specification-based detection that relies on specifications of intended program behavior, allowing the detection of unknown attacks.
+Specification/Policy Based Approaches.
+Early work by Ko et al. [20] proposed specification-based detection that relies on specifications of intended program behavior, allowing the detection of unknown attacks.
 Systrace is a system call policy enforcement framework for restricting the usage of kernel services [26].
-Minix3, a microkernel-based operating system, also implements system call usage policies for (traditionally in-kernel) user-space Minix3 services [27].
-Similar high-level specifications for restricting program behavior are used in [2].
-Manually specifying the behavior of each program is timeconsuming and capturing all possible execution sequences in a multi-threaded, multi-programmed environment is infeasible.
+Minix3, a microkernel-based operating system, also implements system call usage policies for (traditionally in-kernel) user-space Minix3 services [13].
+Similar high-level specifications for restricting program behavior are used in [33].
+Basically, manually specifying the behavior of each program is immensely time-consuming.
+Moreover, capturing all possible execution sequences in a multi-threaded, multi-programmed environment is infeasible.
 Rootsense attempts to address efficiency, effectiveness, and practicality with generic signature-sets that model both vulnerability exploits as well as misbehavior, completely bypassing application behavior specification.
 Rootsense also provides the additional flexibility that policy exceptions can be made by specifying appropriate benign activity signatures.

-b) System Monitoring and Behavior Modeling: System call interposition for system monitoring as well as modeling the control flow of programs has been used widely since the early work by Forrest et al. [19].
-Sekar et al. [2] proposed intrusion prevention systems that model and enforce correct program behavior through system call interception at runtime.
-However, work by Tan et al. [28] and Kang et al. [29] showed that malicious attacks can be evaded with sequences of legitimate system calls.
-This happens because the systems investigated did not consider system calls from all their perspectives, usually ignoring the arguments.
-Mutz et al. [30] propose monitoring individual applications to derive normal behavior in terms of both the control flow of system calls and the data flow in terms of the arguments supplied and return values obtained, rather than simply using system call sequences.
-In contrast, we suggest monitoring of an entire system (in uncompromised) state (rather than each application individually) to derive benign activity signatures corresponding to specific anomalous event signatures, to reduce false positives.

-Gao et al. [31] propose detecting compromised programs by comparing the behavioral distance of distinct implementations of the program on the same inputs.
-Giffin et al. [32] also model a program's behavior with additional contextual information such as configuration files, command-line arguments, and environment variables.
+System Monitoring and Behavior Modeling.
+System call interposition for system monitoring as well as modeling the control flow of programs has been used widely since the early work by Forrest et al. [10].
+Sekar et al. [33] proposed intrusion prevention systems that model and enforce correct program behavior through system call interception at program run-time.
+In more recent work, Mutz et al. [23] propose monitoring individual applications to derive normal behavior in terms of both the control flow of system calls and the data flow in terms of the arguments supplied and return values obtained.
+In Rootsense, we suggest monitoring of an entire system (in un-compromised) state (rather than each application individually) to derive benign activity signatures corresponding to specific anomalous event signatures, to reduce false positives.
+Gao et al. [11] propose detecting compromised programs by comparing the behavioral distance of distinct implementations of the program on the same inputs.
+Bhatkar et al's data-flow modeling work [3] uses a similar approach.
+Giffin et al. [12] also model a program's behavior with additional contextual information such as configuration files, commandline arguments, and environment variables.
 Similar to the above contributions, Rootsense uses control flow as well as data-flow as a basis for detection.
 However, in contrast to the application-specific nature of the above, Rootsense allows capturing system-wide behavior of multiple interacting programs.

-- c) Exploit-Based Penetration Detection: Traditionally, detection techniques have detected either intrusion vulnerability-exploiting penetration attacks or post-intrusion anomalous program behavior.
-Porras et al. have proposed STAT [1], a state transition analysis tool that models and detects penetrations as a series of state changes.
+Exploit-Based Penetration Detection.
+Traditionally, intrusion detection techniques have detected either vulnerabilityexploiting penetration attacks or post-intrusion anomalous program behavior.
+Porras et al. have proposed STAT [15], a state transition analysis tool that models and detects penetrations as a series of state changes.
 The root penetration detector in Rootsense performs a similar function.
 In addition, Rootsense employs a root misbehavior detector for detecting post-intrusion anomalous behavior and proposes a method whereby the detectors can improve each other.
-Recent work on vulnerability-specific predicates proposed by Joshi et al. [3] allows detecting the exploitation of specific known vulnerabilities in software both in the past as well as present.
-In contrast, the signatures used in Rootsense are generic, but also provide for describing specific sets of objects that possess similar characteristics. - d) Real-time Intrusion Detection and Response: Somayaji et al. [33] created a tool that can stop attacks before they occur by delaying anomalous system calls possibly until they are completely stopped.
-This means that false positives only delay the execution of the malicious system call.
-Although Rootsense focuses on reducing the number of false positives, the previous approach is complementary and can be easily used in Rootsense.
-Lee et al. [34] argued that there exists a significant trade-off between performance and detection accuracy.
-Moreover, the authors argue the need of designing this trade-off in a adaptive manner.
-In contrast, we argue that performance and accuracy can be made independent, moving the trade-off to the response time distribution. - e) Others: Data mining techniques, with the ability to discover consistent and useful patterns of system features as well as describing program and user behavior have been used for intrusion detection [35].
-More recently, Wang et al. [36] argue for holistic approaches that are able to correlate alerts during a multi-step network intrusion.
-Anagnostakis et al. [37] propose post-processing of anomalous behavior data with shadow honeypots to reduce false positives.
-We believe that signature generation and upkeep in Rootsense could benefit by using the techniques presented in these contributions.
+Recent work on vulnerability-specific predicates proposed by Joshi et al. [16] allows detecting the exploitation of specific known vulnerabilities in software both in the past as well as present.
+In contrast, the signatures used in Rootsense are generic, but also provide for describing specific sets of objects that possess similar characteristics.

+Others.
+Data mining techniques, with the ability to discover consistent and useful patterns of system features as well as describing program and user behavior have been used for intrusion detection [22].
+More recently, Wang et al. [35] argue for holistic approaches that are able to correlate alerts during a multi-step network intrusion.
+Anagnostakis et al. [1] propose post-processing of anomalous behavior data with shadow honeypots to reduce the false positive rate.
+We believe that signature generation and upkeep in Rootsense could greatly benefit by using the techniques presented in these contributions.